If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 • Both treat depression, and both are considered first-line, meaning a reasonable first medication to try.

 • Both follow a similar timeline.
-Some effects can show early, while the fuller effect on mood usually takes about four to six weeks.
+Some effects can show early, while the fuller effect on mood usually takes about four to six weeks, sometimes up to eight.

 How they differ